forrestdavis/BNCAudioSearch/README.md

 3. Click Open Praat script...
 4. open getMeasures.praat
 5. Click Run
+6. The script will iterate over all wav files with corresponding TextGrid files in downloads
-6. This will save duration, F0, F1, F2, and intensity measures
+6. It will save duration, F0, F1, F2, and intensity measures

-Note, you will want to tweak the parameters if you are doing careful analysis.
+NOTE, you will want to tweak the parameters if you are doing careful analysis.
 This script is provided for some exploratory work, so take caution with the results.

 ## Notes